 In order to facilitate this social and economic activity in a durable and lasting way, the district must manifest a coherent and cohesive physical framework - a comprehensive composition of spaces and buildings that achieves a distinct and compelling sense of place.
-As described by the Vision Diagram, Station Avenue shall be a tree-lined street bordered by buildings 2-3 stories in height, connecting the Boutwell House and Town Hall at the Main Street End with the Rail Trail and Broadmeadow.
-Where Station Avenue meets the Trail there shall be a grand civic space, shaped by mixed-use buildings and enlivened by outdoor cafes, shops, galleries and performance spaces.
+Much of the town center has these characteristics already, benefiting from centuries of gradual growth and refinement.
+In these areas, especially within the historic district, the guidelines are designed to reinforce what is already working - allowing for modest redevelopment that enhances what is already here.
+In other areas, such as along Station Avenue, there is an opportunity for more extensive redevelopment - but this too must be shaped carefully to support the visual and historic character of the entire town center.
+In all cases, the guidelines are designed to support a system of streets, parking areas and sidewalks that meet the needs of all users.
 While providing safe and efficient vehicular access and ample public parking, the district shall be marked by its pedestrian-friendly character, with a continuous network of sidewalks and paths making it easy and enjoyable to visit by foot.